goncalo-oliveira/channels/README.md

 }
 ```

-However, if you need need better control or a different approach, you can create a class that implements the `IChannelService` interface instead.
+If you have other specific needs, you can also implement the `IChannelService` interface directly.

 ```csharp
 public class MyService : IChannelService